chiragdhunna/uber_eats_clone/README.md

 # Uber Eats Clone

 Welcome to the **Uber Eats Clone** project!
-This is a full-featured mobile application that mimics the core functionality of Uber Eats, built with **React Native** and **Expo Bare Workflow**.
-It features Firebase integration for authentication and distribution, native Android builds with Kotlin and Java 17, and continuous integration with GitHub Actions and Fastlane.
+This is a full-featured mobile application that mimics the core functionality of Uber Eats, built with **React Native** using the **Expo Bare Workflow**.
+It supports custom native modules, Firebase integration, and is set up for production-ready Android builds with Kotlin, Java 17, and Gradle 8.10+.

 ---